Liut Brigade: Formation

 During the War in Donbas, Ukraine turned local police, militias, paramilitaries and volunteers from the Donetsk and Luhansk Oblasts that remained loyal to Ukraine into impromptu military formations called special purpose units, that specialized in assault operations.
 These units were technically part of the National Guard of Ukraine, however, largely operated independently.
 During outbreak of the Russian Invasion of Ukraine, Denys Monastyrsky, then Minister of Internal Affairs, sought to restructure these units shortly before his death.
 Many of these units were merged into newer, more professional units, named the Offensive Guard.
 Three special purpose units, the Safari Regiment, Tsunami Regiment, and Luhansk-1 Battalion, which were made up of policemen, were merged to form the basis of the Liut Brigade, which would be subordinated to the National Police of Ukraine (NPU), and later joined by the Myrotvorets, Skif, Zakhid, and Enei Battalions.
 The NPU views the Liut Brigade, and other units based on police formations as a necessary patch, with NPU chief, Ivan Vyhivskyi, stating in an interview with The Washington Post on 17 November 2023, that: "I hope... that with time there will be no need for such a brigade."
-The brigades first, and so far only, commander is Police Colonel Oleksandr Netrebko, who, at the start of the invasion, was a veteran during the War in Donbas who then worked for the Kyiv police patrol.
+The brigades first, and so far only, commander is Police Colonel Oleksandr Netrebko, who, at the start of the invasion, was a veteran during the War in Donbas who then was an officer on deputation with the Patrol Police branch in Kyiv City.